 Lightscapes.
 In accordance with NPS Management Policies 2006, the NPS strives to preserve natural ambient landscapes and other values that exist in the absence of human-caused light (NPS 2006d).
 There are two pole-mounted overhead lights within the project area to provide safety lighting after dark.
 Low levels of light also emanate from the DBOC residences.
 DBOC does not perform commercial shellfish operations after dark.
 In addition, visitor use of the area after dark is minimal.
 These low levels of light do not have a noticeable impact on natural resources or visitor enjoyment.
-Should DBOC require additional lighting in the future (if an action alternative is selected), then new lighting shall be designed to protect and preserve the night sky/darkness and minimize light pollution in Drakes Estero, as indicated by the SUP (NPS 2008b).
 Given the proximity of the project area to the San Francisco metropolitan area, the lightscape within the Seashore has already been degraded by the light pollution surrounding San Francisco.
 The impact topic of lightscapes is dismissed from further analysis in the EIS.